March 2 ~ Nonsense Fantasy and Laughter

 ~ Oh, the Places You’ll Go!

 His 46 books continue to sell millions of copies worldwide.
-His memorable stories enchant with rhymes that help children hear and learn word similarities.
-His illustrations spark creative writing and the imagination--almost like looking through the wrong end of the telescope!
+His rhymes help children hear and learn word similarities.
+His whimsical illustrations spark creativity, build confidence, and awaken the imagination—almost like looking through the wrong end of the telescope!

-Dr. Seuss wrote: "If you never did, you should.
-These things are fun, and fun is good."
+Dr. Seuss once wrote: “If you never did, you should.
+These things are fun, and fun is good.”
+His stories celebrated play, joy, and the magic of thinking outside the box.

-A 1984 Pulitzer Prize winner, he once said, "Children want the same things we want.
-To laugh, to be challenged, to be entertained, and delighted."
+A 1984 Pulitzer Prize winner, he said: “Children want the same things we want.
+To laugh, to be challenged, to be entertained, and delighted.”